 Filmmakers and educational media project directors should submit the following documents:

 - 3-page proposal.
-A strong proposal will include the following elements:
+The proposal should be text only and can include links to additional media, such as sample reels, still images, etc. A strong proposal will include the following elements:

 - The significance of the film/project.

 - A brief discussion of the story and/or aspects of the issue you will explore.

 - Your unique qualifications for completing this project successfully, such as knowledge, skills, access, or history of involvement with the characters and/or subject matter.

 - The genre and/or visual style of the film (e.g. observational or experimental documentary, use of formal or informal interviews, inclusion of narration, style of shooting or editing, and use of archival footage).